tleecsm/VoVTCG/www/data/cards.md

  - Rank: 1

-When this fortification is attacked, you may choose to defend it with an allied leader.
+When an attached fortification is attacked, you may choose to defend it with an allied leader.
 The leader you defend with becomes the new target of the attack.
 <br>

 ##### ALP.MEL.009